Shubham-Bendre/Chat-with-multiple-pdfs-Advanced/README.md

-# 📚 Chat with Multiple PDFs using Gemini 💁
+# 📚 Chat with PDFs using LangChain & ChatGPT 🤖

-Effortlessly chat with your PDF files using **Google Gemini AI**!
-This project allows users to upload multiple PDFs, process them into a searchable format, and ask AI-powered questions based on the document content. 🚀
+Effortlessly interact with your PDF files using LangChain and ChatGPT API!
+This app lets you upload PDFs, process them into searchable text, and ask detailed questions based on the document content.

 ---

-## 🔥 Features
+## 🚀 Features

-- 📄 **Upload Multiple PDFs**: Drag and drop multiple PDF files for processing.
+- 📄 **Upload Multiple PDFs**: Process multiple PDF files at once.
-- 🧠 **AI-Powered Responses**: Uses **Gemini Pro** to generate answers from your document.
+- 🧠 **AI-Powered Chat**: Get answers from your PDFs using **ChatGPT API**.
+- 🔍 **Huggingface Model Support**: Enhance chatbot accuracy with Huggingface models.
-- 🗂️ **FAISS Vector Storage**: Efficient text chunking & similarity search for quick responses.
+- 🗂️ **FAISS Indexing**: Efficient text chunking and embedding storage for rapid responses.
-- 🔐 **Secure API Handling**: Uses `.env` file to store API keys securely.
+- 🔐 **Secure Access**: Uses environment variables to protect API keys.
 - ⚡ **Streamlit UI**: Clean and simple web-based user interface.

 ---